 When Should You Use an EPUB file?

-Since almost all ebook vendors use EPUB files these days, you should default to the EPUB in almost every instance where you would need an eBook.
+Since almost all eBook vendors use EPUB files these days, you should default to the EPUB in almost every instance where you would need an eBook.
 Thankfully, programs like Atticus will automatically generate an EPUB file for you when you're ready to format and publish your book.

 PDFs are another common type of book file.
 However, they are better served in constructing your print books, and not as eBooks.